-Since its foundation in 1964, NPLS has grown to be the second largest constituent member of Liberal Judaism, with membership levels being maintained year on year in contrast to a more general trend discerned in British Jewish mainstream groupings.
-Current membership is approximately 1,026 adults and approximately 253 children and junior members under 21 years of age.
+Since its foundation in 1964, NPLS has grown to be the second largest constituent member of Liberal Judaism and the largest outside central London with membership levels being maintained year on year in contrast to a more general trend discerned in British Jewish mainstream groupings.
+By the end of November 2018 membership was 1,084 adults and 238 children and junior members under 21 years of age as reported to the Board.
 NPLS provides a comprehensive range of services and activities in accordance with its objectives.